BlueSuffix: Reinforced Blue Teaming for Vision-Language Models Against Jailbreak Attacks: Suffix Generator

 \section{Suffix Generator}

+Figure \ref{fig:suffix_example} illustrates six example inputs (three jailbreaks, three benign) purified by our \textsf{BlueSuffix}.
 Figures \ref{fig:gpt2_1} and \ref{fig:gpt2_2} demonstrate that our suffix generator produces diverse outputs while maintaining a high degree of compatibility with benign prompts.
 In Figure \ref{fig:gpt2_1}, the attacker inputs image-text prompts.
 Our \textsf{BlueSuffix} purifies the visual prompts and rewrites the textual prompts by appending a suffix.
 With the purified prompt, the target VLM successfully identifies the malicious content and generates a benign response, including an explanation for refusing to answer.
 Figure \ref{fig:gpt2_2} shows a user asking the target VLM benign queries.
 Our \textsf{BlueSuffix} processes these queries effectively, particularly for the textual prompts.
 The suffix generator produces a positive response that is relevant to the textual prompt, guiding the target VLM in answering the question.
 Our method focuses on enabling VLMs to independently evaluate queries, making it more practical for real-world scenarios.